LobaDK/QuantumKat_discordbot/README.md

 The ?qball, or ?quantumball, command picks a random either positive, neutral, or negative answer, slightly edited to feel more in theme, with the positive ones having a slightly higher chance of happening (so think carefully of how you ask that question).

 ### Pet, hug, quantum-pet and quantum-hug
-?pet, ?hug, ?quantumpet and ?quantumhug
+?pet, ?hug, ?quantumpet and ?quantumhug.
 Because who doesn't need to be petted or hugged by several QuantumKat's at the same time?

 ### Rock, Paper, Scissors